Celebrating differences

 What we are doing

-Our Race, Religion, and Culture training provides a safe space for colleagues to recognise their own privilege, learn from shared experiences, and explore methods of intervention against unacceptable behaviour.
-New mandatory ED&I training has been launched, including courses on LGBTQIA+ awareness and allyship, and Unconscious Bias training covering topics like understanding bias and the benefits of diversity.
-Annual colleague surveys and new quarterly pulse surveys provide feedback to inform our inclusive practices, promoting a psychologically safe environment for all staff.
+Our Race, Religion and Culture training provides a safe space for colleagues to recognise their privilege, learn from shared experiences and explore ways to challenge unacceptable behaviour.
+New mandatory ED&I training has been launched, including courses on LGBTQIA+ awareness and allyship, and Unconscious Bias training covering topics such as understanding bias, tackling prejudice and discrimination and the benefits of diversity.
+Specific unconscious bias training for recruiting managers, delivered by Inclusive Employers, must now be completed before a recruitment campaign.
+Clarion undertakes an annual colleague survey and quarterly pulse surveys, which include diversity data and provide opportunities for colleagues to share their views on working at Clarion; feedback is used positively to identify improvements across people, environment and policy.
+We have also achieved LGBTQ+ Housing Pledge Pioneer status with HouseProud, underlining our commitment to tackling discrimination and bias.

 Measurement of our progress